Ash2L/fypFakeNewsDetection/README.md

 # Fake News Detector

 Welcome to the Fake News Detector project!
-This web application is designed to detect fake news articles and textual contents using machine learning algorithms.
+This web application is designed to detect fake textual contents using machine learning algorithms.

 ## Introduction
-The Fake News Detector is a Flask-based web application that utilizes machine learning models to classify news articles as either real or fake.
+The Fake News Detector is a Flask-based web application that utilizes machine learning models to classify news as either real or fake.
 The application provides a simple user interface where users can input the title and content of a news article, and it will predict whether the article is genuine or not.

 ## Features
 - User-friendly interface for submitting news articles